Early Bird Rates for Family Camp 2014

 “Did You Pay for the Beach?”

 The Agnews piled in the minivan in the middle of September for a 4-day trip to the beach.
 We had just finished a month where we had started homeschooling and I returned to teaching at Lander.
 We had started back up our college group at the house.
-We had also just finished a week of …
+We had also just finished a week of Gathering services in addition to …

 READ MORE